lsanderson1/lsanderson1.github.io/essays/softwareengineering.md

 ## Fundamental Software Engineering Concepts
 ---
-Throughout the course of ICS 314 a fundamental topic presented was on web application and design, however it was not through the case that this was the only thing that was taught.
+Throughout the course of Software Engineering, a fundamental topic presented was on web application and design, however it was not through the case that this was the only thing that was taught.
 In navigating the intricacies of web application development within the framework of this technology’s stack, it’s easy for some to perceive the primary focus as exclusively honed on the skills required for crafting web-based solutions.
 While mastering web development is undoubtedly a pivotal focus on the curriculum, it serves as a conduit to a broader and more profound exploration, fundamental software engineering concepts.
 This course has been a journey into the core principles that underpin software engineering.
 Of the many concepts that were learned I will focus on 3 concepts, Development Environments, Agile Project Management, and Design Patterns, unraveling their significance beyond the confines of web application development, aiming to understand their implications within the web development sphere but also to envision their applicability in a diverse array of software engineering endeavors.

 ## Integrated Development Environment: The Intelligence of IntelliJ
 ---